TapasKumarDutta1/NFL-Health-and-safety-Helmet-Assignment/README.md

 top 5 most frequuent levels.
 Normalized and standerized numerical columns w.r.t transaction days(daily,weekly,monthly).

-time_vald : fitted lgbm model on earliest 50,000 columns and predicted on next 50,000 columns the number of rows in fitted increased by 40,000 upto 590,000 for each increase calculated roc_auc score for fitted rows and test rows.Selected columns which were best for validation rows.
+time_vald : fitted lgbm model on earliest 50,000 rows and predicted on next 50,000 rows the number of rows in fitted increased by 40,000 upto 590,000 for each increase calculated roc_auc score for fitted rows and test rows.Selected columns which were best for validation rows.